 I always encourage the Hawks to take plenty of pictures because there’s no guarantee they will return.
 Some will listen.
 Some won’t.

 I recruit wrestlers who are overlooked by big schools as well as kids who cannot afford to go away to big schools.
 If they commit and give me two years, they learn how to apply our TEAM’s core values to their lives and become better people for this.

 What I do is fairly difficult, but I enjoy it.
-Approximately 40-50% wash out for multiple reasons.
+Approximately 40-50% of incoming freshmen wash out for multiple reasons.
 Kids quit.
 Kids get injured.
 Kids become in-eligible.
 However, the young men who listen and who are humble enough to be coached truly enjoy this program.

 I wish this program existed for me when I graduated from high school.